Babylon's Fall

-Babylon's Fall (バビロンズフォール) was an action role-playing game developed by PlatinumGames and published by Square Enix.
+was an action role-playing game developed by PlatinumGames and published by Square Enix.
 The game was released for PlayStation 4, PlayStation 5, and Windows on March 3, 2022.

-It received generally negative reviews from critics, and was a significant commercial failure for Square Enix, with the game only reaching a concurrent player count of less than 1,200 on release day and declining sharply afterwards.
-Six months after the game's release, Square Enix announced that they would be ceasing support of the game's servers, which later shut down on February 27, 2023.
+It received generally negative reviews from critics, and was a significant commercial failure for Square Enix, with the game only reaching a concurrent player count of less than 1,200 just after release day on the Steam platform and declining sharply afterwards.
+Six months after the game's release, Square Enix announced that they would be ceasing support of the game's servers, which later shut down less than a year following its release, on February 27, 2023.

 Gameplay

 Babylon's Fall was an action role-playing hack and slash video game played from a third-person perspective.
-The player assumes control of a Sentinel, who must scale a massive tower known as the Ziggurat.
-Players started at a hub area known as Sentinel Force HQ where they can interact with other players, visit shops or blacksmiths to purchase gear and upgrades, and access quests.
-Each quest can be played solo, though the game also supports four-player cooperative multiplayer.
-Players ascend three to four floors in each quest until they reach the summit of the tower.
-Along the way, players will unlock loot which can be used to enhance the strength of the characters.
+The player assumed control of a Sentinel, who must scale a massive tower known as the Ziggurat.
+Players started at a hub area known as Sentinel Force HQ where they could interact with other players, visit shops or blacksmiths to purchase gear and upgrades, and access quests.
+Each quest could be played solo, though the game also supported four-player cooperative multiplayer.
+Players ascended three to four floors in each quest until they reached the summit of the tower.
+Along the way, players would unlock loot which could be used to enhance the strength of the characters.